gacicero/2024-mini/README.md

 * [Pico WH pinout diagram](https://datasheets.raspberrypi.com/picow/PicoW-A4-Pinout.pdf) shows the connections to analog and digital IO.
 * Getting Started with Pi Pico [book](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf)

+## Documentation

+* Navigate to the Documentation folder to read how each function works in our code for the third exercise.
+* Navigate to the Videos folder to watch the third exercise in action, with information being stored on our Cloud Firestore database.